nickp10/sales-csv-to-mysql/README.md

 Description
 ----
 A node package that will search through a CSV file and import records into a MySQL database.
-This will create various tables if they do no exist: statements, teachable, and udemy.
+This will create various tables if they do not exist: courses, statements, teachable, and udemy.
 This will read all CSV files in both the teachable and udemy directories.
-All CSV file names that do not appear in the statements table will be processed.
-After the CSV file has been processed, it will be inserted into the statements directory to be skipped next time.
+All CSV file names that appear in the statements table will have the corresponding statement record deleted (cascading to delete all the corresponding teachable and udemy records).
+After a CSV file has been processed, it will be inserted into the statements directory to be re-imported next time.
 All rows in the CSV files will be processed.
 If a row represents a valid transaction, its data will be inserted into either the teachable or udemy table.
 Otherwise, the row will be skipped.

 Command Line Interface
 ----